sodareverse/sodareverse/README.md

 ## SodaReverse
 Welcome to my github profile!
-I'm Glock, and a self taught developer constantly learning new things.
+I'm Soda, and a self taught developer constantly learning new things.

 ### 💡 Skills & Experience
 * 🌐 Web development experience with HTML, CSS, and a bit of React.